Mastering TipKit: Advanced

 MyTip.event.didTriggerControlEvent.count(donationsCount) > Optional(3)

-Each rule is saved as a CoreRuleRecord entry.
-During validation, they are connected with an AND relationship.
+Each Rule is saved as a CoreRuleRecord entry.
+In validation, they are combined with an AND relationship.

 Swift